NDIS Price Guide 2025-26: Financial Strategies for Provider Sustainability

 NDIS Price Guide 2025-26: A Financial Strategy Guide for Providers

 Each year, the NDIS Pricing Arrangements and Price Limits set the ceiling on what providers can charge.
 For CFOs and finance leaders, these limits define the revenue envelope within which you must build a sustainable business.
 The 2025-26 update brings incremental rate adjustments — but the strategic challenge remains: how do you deliver quality services, meet compliance obligations and generate enough margin to invest in growth?
+For the complete financial management framework, see the NDIS financial management hub.

 Understanding the Pricing Framework